sattar-almohsin/Oil-Field---Integrated-Reservoir-Operations-Dashboard/README.txt

-Volve Field - Integrated Reservoir & Operations Dashboard
+Oil Field - Integrated Reservoir & Operations Dashboard

 A professional Streamlit-based web application for reservoir surveillance and well operations analysis using the Volve field production dataset from the Norwegian Continental Shelf.